“I still struggle with it’s effects, but I have tried to channel

 It is really hard to write a page about yourself.
 I’ve sat here for quite a while, fingers poised over the key board, thinking about how to describe me, Emma Jane, who I am, my life and everything in between.

 Im part of the amazing Matexp, a grassroots movement to improve maternity services.
-I am co-founder of Birth Trauma Trust Community.
-I also run a PTSD following birth trauma support website, facebook and twitter page called ‘Unfold your wings’.
+I run the Birth Trauma Network also a PTSD following birth trauma support website, facebook and twitter page called ‘Unfold your wings’.
 I also run the Perinatal Mental Health Network facebook discussion group.
-I founded Beyond Birth Trauma to offer hope and support healing by means of the B.E.Y.O.N.D approach.
+I founded Beyond Birth Trauma to offer hope and support healing by means of the B.E.Y.O.N.D Steps.

 Im quirky, creative, sometimes dipsy and definitely emotional, but I don’t mind being different.
 I will admit that Im also girly and love things that sparkle.
 Im also passionate and sometimes a little insecure.
 I love butterflies, flowers and all things nature.
 I like nothing more than taking my camera to wonderful and interesting places and capturing life with all its magic.

-Sometimes you will go down a path that may lead to a place you never dreamed of, there is always so much to learn, so much you can get involved in and lots to enjoy.
+Sometimes life takes you down a path that may lead to a place you never dreamed of, there is always so much to learn, so much you can get involved in and lots to enjoy.
 On the road of life you will hit bumps and sometimes they seem like mountains, but they seek to teach us about ourself and about others.

 Sometimes things happen that change us forever, but even the bad can be used for good.
 I believe that sometimes things happen when we least expect them, and that surprise is part of the fabric of life too.